This post may contain affiliate links. Please see our disclosure policy.

 • If you aren’t gluten-free, you can make this recipe with regular noodles.

-• If you want to make a spicier version, you can add a teaspoon of hot sauce and 1/2 teaspoon of red pepper flakes.
+• If you want to make a spicier version, try adding a teaspoon of hot sauce and 1/2 teaspoon of red pepper flakes.

 Gluten-Free Hamburger Helper